Crazy Taxi (video game)

-is a racing video game developed by Hitmaker and published by Sega.
+is a racing video game developed and published by Sega.
 It is the first game in the Crazy Taxi series.
 The game was first released in arcades in 1999 and then was ported to the Dreamcast in 2000.
 Gameplay is based on picking up taxi customers and driving to their destination as quickly as possible.
 Reception to Crazy Taxi has been mostly positive.
-It was ported to other platforms numerous times, including the PlayStation 2 and GameCube by Acclaim in 2001, and then Windows in 2002.
+It was ported to other platforms numerous times, including the PlayStation 2 and GameCube by Acclaim in 2001, and then Windows in 2002, becoming Sega's first multi-platform game after the company transitioned to third-party.

-The game has also been rereleased for the PlayStation Network, Xbox Live Arcade, iOS, and Android and is featured on the Dreamcast Collection.
+The game has also been rereleased for the PlayStation Network, Xbox Live Arcade, iOS and Android, and is also featured on the Dreamcast Collection.
 It became one of the few Sega All Stars on the Dreamcast and also earned Greatest Hits and Player's Choice status on PlayStation 2 and GameCube respectively.
 Sega followed up on the success of Crazy Taxi with numerous sequels, the first being Crazy Taxi 2 for the Dreamcast, which included several gameplay changes.